-Have you ever walked through a pine forest, breathing in the fresh, bright smell of the needles and thinking of Christmas?
-You aren't alone; some 30 million people in this country buy real Christmas trees every year.
+Have you ever walked through a stand of pine trees, breathing in the fresh, bright smell of the needles and thinking of Christmas?
+You aren't alone.
+Some 30 million people in the United States buy real Christmas trees every year.
 The association of evergreen scents with the holidays is so deeply ingrained that some people burn pine incense to bring on the holiday spirit.

 Video of the Day

 Some say the key to a good marriage is being choosy beforehand, and experts offer the same advice about Christmas trees.
 You don't have to pick from the handful in front of the grocery store.
-Christmas trees are a renewable resource grown on 350,000 acres in 15,000 tree farms in this country.
-Take your time, inspect the trees in your area, and pick one likely to last.
-Here are some considerations:
+Christmas trees are a renewable resource grown on 350,000 acres in 15,000 tree farms in the U.S. Take your time, inspect the trees in your area, and pick one likely to last.
+Some considerations include:

 - Condition of specimen: It pays to do a careful inspection of your prospective Christmas tree before you buy.
-Yellow or brown needles are bad signs.
+Yellow or brown needles are a bad sign.
 Any pests or visible pest damage should also cause you to look elsewhere.

-As soon as you can, and certainly within three hours of the final cut, get the cut trunk of the tree into a bucket of water.
-Select a Christmas tree stand that holds quite a bit of water.
+Once the cut tree is sitting outside in a bucket of water, give it a shower with a hose.
+This allows the tree's needles to absorb humidity before coming into the house.
+As soon as you can after that, place the cut trunk of the tree into the bucket of water.
+At that point, prepare the Christmas tree stand.
+You'll want one that holds at least a gallon of water.
 You want some 3 or 4 inches of the tree trunk under water to prevent it from forming a sap barrier.

 From that point on, you need to keep the base of your tree submerged in water.
 While some argue that cut trees do not need water, this has been disproved by studies.
-One study by botanists at the University of Wisconsin-Stevens Point found a direct correlation between needle retention and moisture content, establishing that cut trees without water lost significant needle moisture while watered trees maintain needle moisture.
+According to an article published by the Milwaukee Journal Sentinel, one study by Les Werner, associate professor of forestry at the University of Wisconsin-Stevens Point, found a direct correlation between needle retention and moisture content, establishing that cut trees without water lose significant needle moisture, while watered trees maintain needle moisture.

-It may be just American mythology, but lots of people believe that adding sugar or corn syrup to the water you give a tree helps keep it fresh.
-While no studies have proven this to be true, no studies have found the practice to be harmful either.
+It may just be American mythology, but lots of people believe that adding sugar or corn syrup to the water you give a tree helps keep it fresh.
+While no studies have proven this to be true, no studies have shown the practice to be harmful either.
 So go ahead and add something sweet to the mixture.

 If nothing else, it may help you to keep that water topped up.
 A general rule is that a typical tree needs a quart of water a day for each inch of its diameter.
 This means most Christmas tree stands need to be topped up with water every day.

-Lights on and off the tree are also heat sources and can dry out those green needles.
+Lights are also heat sources and can dry out those green needles.
+This is true even when the strings of lights are Christmas decorations.
 Turn off all electric lights when you leave the room and use LED lights to decorate the tree.

-The trees also stay fresh longer if the air is humid.
-Most of our homes in December aren't particularly humid, so consider helping the tree stay hydrated by running a humidifier during the day.
+Trees stay fresh longer if the air is humid.
+Most homes in December aren't particularly humid, so you'll have to help the tree by spraying it with a mister every day or two.